PraweenSoni/urlshortener/README.md

 # Url Shortener

 a simple url shortener
-# note : currently not working in production environment
+# note : currently not working in production environment(Not setup database.)
+>only fontend shows